sngweizhi/Mbti-e/README.md

   - Add in ban reason [Done].
   - Allow for setting of icebreaker while in chat [Done]
   - Add confirmation of stopping chat.[Done]
-  - Edit admin broadcast to broadcast in bold
+  - Edit admin broadcast to broadcast in bold [Done]
   - Add admin direct message function [Done]
-  - Use register next step handler check pytelegrambotapi step example.
+  - Use register next step handler check pytelegrambotapi step example [Done]
+  - Prompt users to share contact after a certain time during chat?
+  - Add image for 2truth1Lie, MBTITopics, TikTokBattle

+  Add that 2truth1lie™, MBTITopics™ and TikTokBattle™ are games that are unique to this bot.
+This bot is not only for MBTI people but for anyone too.
-- edit setting of icebreaker does not show up as 'set complete' Add to Help: For reporting make sure that either report during active chat or report before starting a new chat.
+  Add to Help: For reporting make sure that either report during active chat or report before starting a new chat.
   Purpose (add to start): purpose of the bot is to increase exposure of ppl to MBTI and see how well MBTI ties in. get feedback whether it works. if it does, create a real mobile app and promote MBTI matching for relationships/friendships